dober-man/secure-k8s-gw-ce/README.md

 # Why Service Discovery with a CE?
 The F5 Distributed Cloud (XC) Virtual Edition (VE) Customer Edge (CE) platform can be deployed within your data center or cloud environment and perform service discovery for services in your Kubernetes (K8s) clusters.
 The CE uses the kube-apiserver to query for services as they come online.
 Admins can then reference these discovered services in their XC origin pool definitions and publish them locally through a proxy (http load balancer) on the CE itself or via our Global Application Delivery Network (Regional Edge Deployment).
-The http load balancer can offer a suite of security services providing an easy to consume layered security model with global redundancy while serving content from private k8's cluster.
+The http load balancer can offer a suite of security services providing an easy to consume layered security model with global redundancy while serving content from private K8's clusters.

 # Overview and Goals
 1. Build a simple consistent lab environment for PoC or self-education.